Global impact of emerging internetwork fields on the low solar atmosphere: Conclusions

 \section{Conclusions}

 In this work we used Hinode/NFI, IRIS and SDO/AIA observations to detect newly emerging IN bipoles in the solar photosphere and estimate the global and direct contribution of emerging fields on the chromospheric dynamics and energetics.
-Our results suggest that the majority ($\sim98\%$ based on the SJI 1400 activity) of bipolar IN structures do not have enough magnetic buoyancy nor live long enough to rise through the solar atmosphere and directly affect the solar chromosphere and beyond.
-This result should be understood as a minimum.
-More active QS regions may generate stronger emerging fields capable of rising through the solar atmosphere.
+Our results suggest that the majority of IN bipoles (at least $72\%$) may not have enough magnetic buoyancy nor live long enough to rise through the solar atmosphere and directly affect the solar chromosphere and beyond (we detected only three such strong bipoles).
+This result should be understood as a minimum -- more active QS regions may generate stronger emerging fields capable of rising through the solar atmosphere.
 Also, our statistics could have been different had we identified more bipoles under the slit, which will be possible in future with multislit instrument such as MUSE \citep{2020ApJ...888....3D}.
-In the meantime, if we consider only the bipoles under the slit, despite of the small sample, then $40\%$ of the loops may heat the chromosphere either through reconnection with the overlying magnetic fields or through cancellation with the surrounding flux patches.
+In the meantime, if we consider only the bipoles under the slit, despite of the small sample, then $40\%$ of the loops may heat the chromosphere either directly through reconnection with the overlying magnetic fields or through cancellation of the footpoints with the surrounding flux patches after the bipoles lose their coherence by merging and fragmentation processes.